 If you’re ready to engage with designers and the design community on a deeper level, we want to hear from you.
 Application materials and requirements are listed below.

-The AIGA Residents program is a competitive, paid, full-time opportunity to gain vital, hands-on experience working in a fast-paced leading arts nonprofit office in New York City.
+The AIGA Residents program is a competitive, full-time, paid opportunity to gain vital, hands-on experience working in a fast-paced leading arts nonprofit office in New York City.
 Residents will work with the director in their program area, as well as other members of the AIGA staff, on a number of important, high-visibility projects and initiatives.
 This is a one-year term with the potential to extend.

-Please send a resume and cover letter as a single PDF to AIGA’s director of chapter development Katie Baker with the subject line “Chapter development Resident”.
+Please send a resume and cover letter as a single PDF to AIGA’s program director

 Please note, this is not an internship.
 Candidates must live in the New York City area or be willing to relocate.
 AIGA takes a comprehensive view of diversity and encourages applicants from all underrepresented groups.